GFG10

 ORIGINS AND CONFUSING FAMILY TREES:

 One of our key references in researching Guthrie families, especially those with early colonial roots, is ‘American Guthrie and Allied Families’ by Rev Laurence R Guthrie.
 This author painstakingly gathered family histories and trees, and conducted research on many of our early American immigrants.
 He traced their family lines, and hypothesized about relationships between various Guthrie families when the documentation did not provide the details.
-These theories were sometimes right, and sometimes found to be wrong.
-That seems to be the case with the family of Francis Guthrie.
-There may be an error in the reported family line, either an attachment to the wrong family tree, or a missing generation or two.
+Many of his theories proved to be correct, but others fell short being disproved by DNA testing or clarification of documentation.

 Married: Unknown Spouse or Spouses